rjf7q/bls-data-exploration/README.md

     - The majority of high-paid individuals fall between 35–54 years, aligning with peak career growth and experience.
 - Weak Correlation with Features:
     - Most numerical features, including employment size and location quotient, showed weak correlation with salary, suggesting more complex factors influence high incomes.

+# Future Considerations

+If more time was available, these are a few of the questions and research ideas we could have embarked on:

+- Address disparities in income across gender and regions.
+- Leverage machine learning to predict high-income trends and explore deeper relationships in the data.
+- Create interactive tools for policymakers to evaluate workforce development and education initiatives.
+- Explore industry-specific wage trends.
+- Analyze income shifts over time.
+- What drives gender income disparities despite similar education levels?
+- How do urban vs. rural incomes differ within states?

+Next steps for this project would involve using machine learning for income prediction and for pattern discovery amongst the BLS and census data.
+Another new development could be a interactive dashboard for better data exploration.
+These would help enhance the analysis further on the datasets.

 # References